 |

-Undermining Times Square’s RecoveryAfter a long recovery from the pandemic, visitors are rediscovering the allure of the theater and returning to the restaurants around Times Square.
+Undermining Times Square’s RecoveryAfter a long recovery from the pandemic, visitors have rediscovered the allure of the theater and have returned to the restaurants around Times Square.
 Casinos are built to keep visitors inside their doors as long as possible, patronizing their own restaurants, shops and entertainment venues—at the expense of the 90,000-plus jobs nearby businesses support.

 |